How to choose the right payment methods

 Customers love being able to pay the way they want – and via the method they’re most familiar and comfortable with.

-Through this lens, offering multiple payment methods can reduce friction at the checkout, and increase the likelihood that the customer will be able to pay through their preferred payment method – boosting not only their experience, but their faith in your brand at large.
+Through this lens, offering multiple payment methods can reduce friction at checkout and increase the likelihood that customers will be able to pay through their preferred payment method – boosting not only their experience, but their faith in your brand at large.

-This, as we’ll see, can lead to more engaged, loyal customers who are more willing to recommend your business to their friends and family.
+This can lead to more engaged, loyal customers who are more willing to recommend your business.

 Boosted conversion rates

-Enabling your customers to pay via the method they’re most at ease with makes it more likely that they’ll convert when at the checkout.
+Enabling your customers to pay via the method they’re most comfortable with increases the likelihood of them converting when at checkout.

 Lower cart abandonment